Harald-U/knative-on-minikube/index.md

 ---

-# Knative Hands-on Workshop

-## Why is deploying a Knative service easier than a Kubernetess deployment?
+## Why is deploying a Knative service easier than a Kubernetes deployment?

 ![Knative Logo](images/knative-logo.png)